 - Location: Montgomery County, MD (not detained)

-- Language: Spanish - will need a Spanish-speaking pro bono team member or a translator
+- Language: Spanish - will require a fluent Spanish-speaking pro bono team member or an outside interpreter

 For more information about this case, please contact Pro Bono Coordinating Attorney Jennifer Grishkin at firstname.lastname@example.org or 202-866-9287.